-While the Company does not generally tie any elements of its compensation to compensation levels at other firms, when making decisions concerning compensation and benefits, the Company's Corporate Governance and Compensation Committee reviews analyses of compensation practices and financial performance among a peer group of other financial services firms in the Company's principal geographies.
-These firms are GMP Capital Trust, DundeeWealth Inc. and the capital markets divisions of the Canadian chartered banks (where available) and other financial services firms including CI Financial Income Company (now CI Financial Corp.) and Home Capital Group Inc. in Canada; Panmure Gordon, The Evolution Group, Collins Stewart, Numis Corporation and Cenkos Securities in the United Kingdom; and Oppenheimer; FBR Capital Markets; Cowen Group; Stifel Nicolaus; Cohen & Steers; Raymond James; Sanders Morris Harris; Piper Jaffray; SWS Group; Thomas Weisel Partners; Jefferies; Greenhill and KBW in the United States.
-In addition to the publicly held companies included in our peer group, private firms and partnerships that operate within our industry, including asset management and private equity firms, also influence the Company's compensation levels.
+While the Company does not generally tie any elements of its compensation to compensation levels at other firms, when making decisions concerning compensation and benefits, the Company's Corporate Governance and Compensation Committee has reviewed analyses of compensation practices and financial performance among a peer group of other financial services firms in the Company's principal geographies.
+These firms are GMP Capital Trust, DundeeWealth Inc. and the capital markets divisions of the Canadian chartered banks (where available) and other financial services firms including CI Financial Income Company (now CI Financial Corp.) and Home Capital Group Inc. in Canada; Panmure Gordon, The Evolution Group, Collins Stewart, Numis Corporation and Cenkos Securities in the United Kingdom; and Oppenheimer, FBR Capital Markets, Cowen Group, Stifel Nicolaus, Cohen & Steers, Raymond James, Sanders Morris Harris, Piper Jaffray, SWS Group, Thomas Weisel Partners, Jefferies; Greenhill and Keefe, Bruyette & Woods in the United States.
+In addition to the publicly held companies included in Canaccord's peer group, private firms and partnerships that operate within its industry, including asset management and private equity firms, also influence the Company's compensation levels.